Cheshire murders: Home invasion

-According to Hayes' confession, she and Komisarjevsky had planned to rob the Petit house under the cover of darkness, leaving the family bound but otherwise unharmed.
+According to Lee's confession, Lee and Komisarjevsky had planned to rob the Petit house under the cover of darkness, leaving the family bound but otherwise unharmed.
 Both attributed the grisly outcome to a change of plan.
-Upon their arrival in the early hours of July 23, they found Dr. Petit asleep on a couch in the sun room.
-Komisarjevsky entered the basement through an unlocked door.
-Leaning on the basement stairs was a baseball bat.
-Komisarjevsky then entered the sun room and used the bat to strike Dr. Petit four or five times.
-Komisarjevsky and Hayes bound his wrists and ankles with plastic zip ties and rope.
-Dr. Petit remembers one perpetrator telling the other, “If he moves, put two bullets in him.”
+Upon their arrival in the early hours of July 23, they found William asleep on a couch in the sun room.
+Komisarjevsky entered the basement through an unlocked door and took a baseball bat he found leaning on the basement stairs.
+Komisarjevsky then entered the sun room and used the bat to strike William four or five times.
+Komisarjevsky and Lee bound William's wrists and ankles with plastic zip ties and rope.
+William remembered one perpetrator telling the other, "If he moves, put two bullets in him."
 The children and their mother were then bound in their respective rooms.
-Hayes and Komisarjevsky tied them by their wrists and ankles to their bedposts and placed pillowcases over their heads.
+Lee and Komisarjevsky tied them by their wrists and ankles to their bedposts and placed pillowcases over their heads.

-After restraining the victims, Komisarjevsky and Hayes ransacked the house for cash.
-They then took Dr. Petit to the basement where they tied him to a support pole.
-Hayes and Komisarjevsky continued ransacking the house for money but were not satisfied with what they found.
+After restraining the victims, Komisarjevsky and Lee ransacked the house for cash.
+They then took William to the basement, where they tied him to a support pole.
+Lee and Komisarjevsky continued ransacking the house for money but were not satisfied with what they found.
 They then found a check register with $40,000.
 They decided to steal $15,000.

-Surveillance video from a gas station shows Hayes purchasing $10 worth of gasoline in two cans that were taken from the Petit home.
-After returning to the house, Hayes took Hawke-Petit to the bank.
+Surveillance video from a gas station shows Lee purchasing $10 worth of gasoline in two cans that were taken from the Petit home.
+After returning to the house, Lee took Hawke-Petit to the bank.
 The prosecution later claimed that this was evidence of premeditated murder.
-Hayes forced Hawke-Petit to withdraw $15,000 from her line of credit when the bank opened.
+Lee forced Hawke-Petit to withdraw $15,000 from her line of credit when the bank opened.
 Hawke-Petit informed the bank teller that two men were holding her family hostage in their home and threatening to kill them all.
 Bank surveillance cameras captured the transaction.
 The bank manager called 9-1-1 and reported the situation to police while Hawke-Petit was still with the teller.
 The manager reported to the 9-1-1 dispatcher, in real-time, as Hawke-Petit left the bank.
-The manager told the dispatcher that Hawke-Petit had indicated that the home invaders were "being nice", and that she believed they only wanted money.
+The manager told the dispatcher that Hawke-Petit had indicated that the home invaders were "being nice" and that she believed they only wanted money.
 The Cheshire police responded to the bank's report by assessing the situation and setting up a vehicle perimeter, without revealing their presence.